alberlab/igm/README.md

 IGM: An Integrated Genome Modeling Platform
 =====================================
-This is the modeling platform used in Frank U. Alber lab, University of California Los Angeles.
-For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!).
+This is the modeling platform used in the Alber lab (University of California, Los Angeles).
+For any inquiry, please send an email to Lorenzo (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!).
 The source code is in the ```igm``` folder.

-A population of individual full genome (diploid) structures is generated, which fully recapitulates a variety of experimental genomic and/or imaging data.
-It does NOT preprocess raw data.
+In a nutshell: IGM generates a population of single cell full genome (diploid/haploid) structures, which fully recapitulate a variety of experimental genomic and/or imaging data.
+As of now, it does NOT preprocess raw experimental data [details about pre-processing are provided in the main reference, Boninsegna et al, Nature Methods (2022), see below]

 Jan 2022